girip11/python_learning/python3_absolute_beginners/chapter_6_functions.md

 say_hello(__name = "Jane")
 ```

-* From python 3.8 onwards, we can force positional arguments using `/` marker.
+* From python 3.8 onwards, we can force positional only arguments using `/` marker.
 All paramerets to the **left** of the `/` marker are positional parameters only.

 ```Python
 def greet(name, /, msg="Hey"):